Here's 10 top tips to help keep you running this winter.

 Go shopping for new running gear

 Pay a visit to your local sports retailer or running specialist and find out what is new for the winter season.
-Some new running gear could inspire you to step out of the door when you otherwise mightn't have felt like it.
+Some new running gear, especially something to keep youwarm, could inspire you to step out of the door when you otherwise mightn't have felt like it.

 Add some cross-training to your programme